create-snipara (NPX)

 • Configures .mcp.json — Ready for Claude Code, Cursor, Claude Desktop

-• Sets up hooks — Session memory automation (Claude Code)
+• Sets up hooks — Thin edge runtime bootstrap for session memory automation

 • Updates environment files — Adds API key configuration